-No oral, telephonic, telegraphic or facsimile responses or modifications to informal, formal bids, or Request for Proposals will be considered.
+No oral, telephonic, telegraphic, or facsimile responses or modifications to informal, formal bids, or Request for Proposals will be considered.

-1.12 OFFEROR INQUIRIES
+1.11 OFFEROR INQUIRIES

-All written questions should be sent to: Rachel.Sehr@state.sd.us, only emailed questions will be accepted.
+Offerors may email inquiries concerning this RFP to obtain clarification of requirements.
+No inquiries will be accepted after the date and time indicated in the Schedule of Activities.
+Inquiries must be emailed to Amanda Shoop at amanda.shoop@state.sd.us with the Subject line "RFP# 23-0901001-022".

-Each offeror may submit questions via email concerning this RFP to obtain clarification of requirements.
-No questions will be accepted after the date and time indicated in the above schedule of activities.
-Email questions to the email address listed above with the subject line "RFP#23-0904006-027".
-The questions and their answers will be sent to all offerors that submitted Letters of Intent, submitted questions, or requested the questions and answers via email before the proposal submittal date and will be sent by the date and time indicated in the above calendar of events.
-Offeror may not rely on any other statements, either of a written or oral nature, that alter any specification or other term or condition of this RFP that have not originated from the SD RFP Project Contact.
+The DOH will respond to offeror's inquiries (if required) via e-mail.
+In addition, all inquiries and the State's response will be posted on the state's e-procurement system.
+Offerors may not rely on any other statements, either of a written or oral nature, that alter any specification or other term or condition of the RFP.
 Offerors will be notified in the same manner as indicated above regarding any modifications to this RFP.

-1.13 PROPRIETARY INFORMATION
+1.12 PROPRIETARY INFORMATION